SNIR-NIMH/nd2totiff/README.md

 Detailed installation instructions for both Linux and Windows versions are provided in the corresponding README files within Linux or Windows folders.
-Windows installation will require administrator privilege, which Linux installation can be done as a regular user.
+Windows installation will require administrator privilege, while Linux installation can be done as a regular user.

 <!-- USAGE EXAMPLES -->